rfaile313/dotfiles/README.md

 - .bashrc
 - .bashrc_aliases
 - .vimrc

+Other:
-- Useful commands and cheat sheets
+- Useful commands
+- `term_colors.py` - for checking color/schemes
+- `vimprefs` - for setting latest `.vimrc` and including `sonokai.vim` as a color scheme

 ### Howto: